emilesean/DApp_Postmortems/README.md

 DAppHackPOC is a project aimed at aggressively refactoring [DefiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs) with the following objectives:

+- Reduce compile time for each POC test by modularizing the codebase.
 - Simplify the codebase to enhance readability and facilitate contributions.
 - Keep all Proof of Concepts (POCs) up to date by aligning them with the latest testing practices in Foundry.
 - Standardize the codebase to improve maintainability and scalability.